-First Communion Registration First Communion classes will begin in Spring 2023!
+First Communion Registration Registration for First Communion has closed for Spring 2023, but is now open for Spring 2024!
 Please find the registration form here.
 When completed, please return it to the parish office or scan it to email@example.com.
-If your child will be participating in First Reconciliation in Fall 2022, then they will be automatically registered for First Communion in 2023.
+If your child will be participating in First Reconciliation in Fall 2023, then they will be automatically registered for First Communion in 2024.

 Registration Age The minimum age to participate in First Communion is seven years old, or anyone in Grade 2 or above.
 Your child must have completed First Reconciliation in order to participate in First Communion.
 Required Documents

 A completed copy of the sacrament registration form (found here).

 A copy of your child's baptismal certificate, if the parish does not already have a copy.

 $25 registration fee (to cover cost of resources).
 This fee can be waived in case of financial difficulty.

 Further Information If you have any questions or concerns, please contact the sacramental preparation coordinator, Zachary, at firstname.lastname@example.org or at 403-381-8891.
 He will be happy to help you!

 You can also visit the parish office, Monday-Friday from 9:00 AM - 4:00 PM.